Belton-in-Rutland

+In May 1776 the village was nearly destroyed by a fire that was fought with the help of Rutland Militia men who were then doing annual training at Oakham.
+The fire had been started by a servant girl throwing discarded coals from a window and was put out as it reached the church.

 St Peter's Church is a Grade II* listed building.
 The Old Hall and Westbourne House are also Grade II*.

 The village has one public house, The Sun Inn.

 Belton is part of the Braunston & Martinsthorpe ward which elects two councillors to Rutland County Council.